 |NURS 6328 Professional Aspects of Advanced Practice Nursing||3||45||-|

 |+ NURS 5110 Pharmacotherapeutics||3||45||-|

 |+ NURS 5101 Advanced Pathophysiology for Primary Care||3||-||-|

 |+ NURS 5121 Advanced Health Assessment *||3||30||60|

 The following items are required when applying to the Adult-Gerontology Primary Care Nurse Practitioner concentration program:

-- Master's of Science in Nursing degree from a regionally accredited institution of higher learning
+- Master's of Science in Nursing degree from a regionally accredited institution of higher learning.

-- Active RN license in good standing
+- Unencumbered/unrestricted RN license in good standing, Current CV, or resume.

-- Current Basic Life Support (BLS) provider status
+- Current Basic Life Support (BLS) provider status.

 An email with additional information regarding compliance requirements will be sent three months prior to the start date.